ryuseisan/auto-chatgpt/README.md

 # Auto-ChatGPT

-This is a Python project to automate the exchange of ChatGPT for the browser version using Selenium.
-This will allow efficient communication with the browser version of ChatGPT.
+This Python project leverages Selenium to automate interactions with the browser-based ChatGPT.
+As a result, it enables efficient communication with the browser version of ChatGPT without using an API.

 ## Table of Contents